Making Your Data Source BI-Ready: A Practical Guide

 5. Data Quality Checks

-Duplicates: Find and eliminate them systematically.
+Duplicates: Systematically find and eliminate these.

 6. Vectorization